vg615/3rd-Year-Group-Project/BLE APP/README.md

-# 3rd-Year-Group-Project
-Storage space for all the software regarding Driver Alertness Project

-BLE APP folder contains the code for the ios app.
+BLE APP

-Final Raspberry Case.zip contains the 3D printing design of the case.

-Final code is the python file needed to be run in Raspberry Pi.
+click the clone or download button on the top right, then select “Download ZIP”.

+Uncompresse the zip file to get folder named 3rd-Year-Group-Project-master first, there is one subfolder called BLE APP, which contains the ios App as a project.

+Drag the whole subfolder to Xcode is the easiest way to set it up, otherwise the user need to copy and paste each file which is not recommended.